contently/slate/source/index.md

 ### Story types

 An array of all the possible story types that can be assigned to a story.
 This list is *not* customizable and is the same across all publications.
-Possible values are: Article / blog post, Case Study, eBook, Infographic, Original research, Other, Photo, Video and Whitepaper
+Possible values are: Article / blog post, Case Study, eBook, Email, Infographic, Original research, Other, Photo, Video and Whitepaper